About the Kent Charity Awards

 Entering awards can sometimes take up time and resources, however the benefits of becoming a finalists can outweigh the extra hours spent on filling in the application form.
 You are suddenly putting your organisation on a pedestal and saying yes we are a good team, we have good ideas and we believe that the work we do in helping the lives of others should receive recognition.

 Entering the Kent Charity Awards is a win win situation.
-Below are just some of the benefits of entering the Kent Charity Awards receive a printed profile in the KM Group newspapers but you will also receive:
+Below are just some of the benefits of entering the Kent Charity Awards as well as receive a short citation in the KM Group newspapers but you will also receive:

 - The awards are free to enter